 Other games such as EarthBound, Chrono Trigger, Diablo, Baldur’s Gate and System Shock prove the prevalence of role-playing games at the time, solidifying their spot at number two.

 Though they’ve waned in popularity as of late, platformers drove the industry in the 90s with games like Super Mario World and Super Mario 64—two of the highest selling games of the decade.
-Nintendo’s marquee franchise was as popular as ever, and Mario wasn’t all they offered—throw in franchises like Metroid, Kirby, Donkey Kong, Yoshi, and Banjo Kazooie.
+Nintendo’s marquee franchise was as popular as ever, and Mario wasn’t all they offered—throw in franchises like Metroid, Kirby, Donkey Kong, Yoshi, and Banjo Kazooie, and it’s hardly close JUST with Nintendo’s catalog.

-Capcom competed with Nintendo in valiant fashion, releasing literally too many Mega Man titles to list in a single sentence, but Sega were the ones to really put their dukes up as they released Sonic the Hedgehog in 1991, with sequels in ‘92 and ‘94.
+Capcom competed with Nintendo in valiant fashion, releasing literally too many Mega Man titles to list in a single sentence, but Sega honorably put their dukes up as they released Sonic the Hedgehog in 1991, with sequels in ‘92 and ‘94.

 But honestly, I’d say it was PlayStation that produced the most quality content capable of competing with Nintendo.
 Starting in 1996, they released six platformers—three Crash Bandicoots, two Spyros, and Ape Escape.
 All of those games in just four years.